clintoncwolfe/vagrant-rspec-ci/README.md

 # vagrant-test

-**vagrant-test** is a simple Vagrant plugin for running tests on your VMs.
+**vagrant-test** is a simple Vagrant plugin for running integration tests on your VMs.
+There are several similar projects related to testing Chef/Puppet configurations, but to my knowledge, none of them provide a simple way to run the typical "internal" tests as well as "external" tests (i.e. run from outside the VM) in order to verify remote connectivity.

+This project served as a way for me to learn how to write a Vagrant plugin, and due to its extreme simplicity, it is also CM/test framework agnostic (a useful feature, in my opinion).

 ## Installation